Avaiga/taipy-doc/docs/manuals/core/config/advanced-config.md

 be used during the application development phase.
 It overrides the default configuration: the default configuration applies if some values are not provided.

-!!!
-Example "Design of the application to configure"
+!!! example "Design of the application to configure"

     ![scenarios](../pic/scenarios.svg){ align=left }